WordPress/gutenberg/docs/rfc/block-registration.md

 - `handle` (`string`) - the name of the script.
 - `file` (`string`) - full URL of the script, or path of the script relative to the WordPress root directory.
 - `dependencies` (`string[]` - optional) - an array of registered script handles this script depends on.
 Default value: `array()`.
-- `version` (`string`|`bool`|`null` - optional) - string specifying the script version number, if it has one, which is added to the URL as a query string for cache busting purposes.
+- `version` (`string`|`false`|`null` - optional) - string specifying the script version number, if it has one, which is added to the URL as a query string for cache busting purposes.
 If the version is set to `false`, a version number is automatically added equal to current installed WordPress version.
 If set to `null`, no version is added.
 Default value: `false`.

 When a block is registered with PHP, it will also automatically register all scripts and styles that are found in the `block.json` file.